ChuckHill2/ChuckHill2.Utilities/Source/ChuckHill2.Utilities/XmlDiffMerge.md

-# XmlDiffMerge – A simple 3-way diff and merge
+\page XmlDiffMergeMD XmlDiffMerge – A simple 3-way diff and merge

 Supports 3-way merging of XML file settings.
-Class library and Console app provided.
+An example demo console app is also provided.

 ## Introduction